bassklampfe/lua4hydrogen/README.md

 - **TimGM6mb.sf2** : Soundfont from MuseScore 1.3.
 Can be installed with
   `sudo apt install timgm6mb-soundfont`
 - **gm.sf2** : (I renamed it to **windows7-gm.sf2**)
   not pretty but very clear in its sounds.
 Found e.g. here [Default Windows MIDI Soundfont](https://musical-artifacts.com/artifacts/713)
+   Copy to `/usr/share/sounds/sf2/` so it can be used by all software in your system.
 - **sf_GMbank.sf2** : Soundfont from csound.
 Can be installed with
   `sudo apt install csound-soundfont`

-Copy them to `/usr/share/sounds/sf2/` so they can be used by all software in your system.

 Then run